graze/standards/OpenSource.md

 ## Python

-1. Python code SHOULD conform to the PEP8 and PEP257 guides
+1. All code SHOULD conform to the PEP8 and PEP257 guides